salsanci/YRShell/readme.md

 ## Setup PC tools

 The build tools are the (gnu) build-essential (compiler) build tools and the doxygen documentation tools.
+Notice that we do NOT need to install STLink.
+STLink has hardware JTAG, but this is not part of the YRShell implementation at this time.

 ### PC Tools: build essential